opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.randShuffle(dst[, iterFactor]) -> None

-    :param dst: Input/output numerical 1D array.
+    :param dst: input/output numerical 1D array.

-    :param iterFactor: Scale factor that determines the number of random swap operations.
-See the details below.
+    :param iterFactor: scale factor that determines the number of random swap operations (see the details below).

-    :param rng: Optional random number generator used for shuffling.
-If it is zero, :ocv:func:`theRNG` () is used instead.
+    :param rng: optional random number generator used for shuffling; if it is zero, :ocv:func:`theRNG` () is used instead.

 The function ``randShuffle`` shuffles the specified 1D array by randomly choosing pairs of elements and swapping them.
 The number of such swap operations will be ``dst.rows*dst.cols*iterFactor`` .